-You should select which type of SQP you wish to become:
+You should select which type of RAMA you wish to become:

 Since qualified Veterinary Nurses already have been assessed on some of the relevant material in this qualification they can be given credit for this and just have to be assessed on the “new” material and the working understanding of their other knowledge checked.
 More information for Veterinary Nurses…

-Non-qualified nurses and other veterinary practice staff can also become SQPs but they will have to enrol as a new student via the normal route as for other candidate SQPs.
+Non-qualified nurses and other veterinary practice staff can also become RAMAs but they will have to enrol as a new student via the normal route as for other candidate RAMAs.

 The enrolment fee includes: